 Conclusion: Is Homework Harmful or Helpful?

-Should homework be given or banned for students in schools?
+?
 Well, it shouldn’t be banned because, as you can see, it can be helpful in many ways.

 In the end, homework is good when the teacher knows how to give it and when the student is not overworked.